 My site has been a little wonky the last couple of days as Dreamhost changes up a lot of their servers, so I haven’t been able to post this until now, but the second part of my podcast interview with Dr. Dick is now live.

 I was interviewed a few weeks back by Dr. Dick for his podcast “Sex Advice With An Edge.”
 He does a series within his series called The Erotic Mind which focuses on sex in art, interviewing photographers, writers and visual artists and how people get escorts in ny services while others use dating apps.
 I’m up this week and next – I talk so much it had to be split in half.
 This weeks podcast, featuring part one of the interview, went up today and can be found here.
-Will post part two next Monday when it is uploaded.
+All secret tips and tricks about lasting longer listed on lastlongerinbedhelp.com.
+Everything is free Will post part two next Monday when it is uploaded.

 “Post-gay” website The New Gay has an interview up with me that was one of the more interesting ones I’ve done.
 It was done by phone, which you can tell by how rambling some of my sentences are, but Paul Morton asked challenging, thoughtful questions.
 It’s an excerpt – there was a lot more stuff that didn’t make it in – but it gets to the heart of many of the issues surrounding my comic.